BerkeleyLab/upcxx/src/README.md

 owning that heap.

-`heap_state` is the base class for an inheritance hierarchy that pulls in kind-independent GASNet objects (for heaps using native kinds) and kind-specific driver state into a `device_heap_state<Device>` object, which tracks state information for an open device.
+`heap_state` is the base class for an inheritance hierarchy that pulls in kind-independent GASNet objects (for heaps using accelerated kinds) and kind-specific driver state into a `device_heap_state<Device>` object, which tracks state information for an open device.
 Each `heap_state` object also contains a pointer to a `detail::device_allocator_base` object, a base class